msftsean/the-yes-dear-agent/assets/docs/DEMO_SCRIPT.md

 **EXPECTED:** Quick, reliable response demonstrating model switching

-### **Core Feature 3: Conversational Memory & Tools (60 seconds)**
+### **Core Feature 3: Document Search with Pinecone (90 seconds)**

 **SAY:**
-> "Full conversational context with intelligent search tool integration."
+> "Built-in document search powered by Pinecone vector database with real company documents."

 **DO:**
-1. Ask: **"What did we just discuss about Ferrari?"**
-2. **Highlight:** "Perfect memory of our conversation"
-3. **Show:** Document Search and Web Search toggles in sidebar
+1. **Show:** Document Search toggle enabled in sidebar
-4. **Explain:** "Can search private documents and web simultaneously"

-**EXPECTED:** Contextual response referencing previous Ferrari discussion

-### **Error Handling & Reliability Demo (30 seconds)**
+2. Ask: **"What is the vacation policy for new employees?"**
+3. **Point out:** "Watch it search through uploaded company documents"
+4. **Highlight:** "See the confidence scores and exact document matches"
+5. **Explain:** "This is real vector search - not mock data"

+**EXPECTED:** Detailed vacation policy response with document source citations

+### **Core Feature 4: Web Search Integration (60 seconds)**

 **SAY:**
-> "Built production-ready error handling with plain English explanations."
+> "Hybrid API system - toggle between mock (demo-safe) and real Google search."

 **DO:**
-1. **Show:** Usage stats expander from previous responses
-2. **Point out:** Token usage tracking, model information
-3. **Explain:** "If anything goes wrong, users get clear explanations, not technical errors"
+1. **Show:** Web Search toggle and API mode selector
+2. **Switch to Real APIs** (if internet available)
+3. Ask: **"What are the latest Tesla Model 3 updates for 2025?"**
+4. **Point out:** "Live internet search with current information"
+5. **Show:** Fallback to mock mode for reliability

+**EXPECTED:** Current Tesla information with web source citations

+### **Core Feature 5: Conversational Memory (30 seconds)**

+**SAY:**
+> "Perfect conversation context - remembers everything we discussed."

+**DO:**
+1. Ask: **"What documents did we just search and what did we find?"**
+2. **Highlight:** "Complete memory of document searches, web searches, and responses"

+**EXPECTED:** Contextual summary of all previous searches and findings

+### **Hybrid System & Reliability Demo (30 seconds)**

+**SAY:**
+> "Production-ready hybrid system with intelligent fallbacks and comprehensive error handling."

+**DO:**
+1. **Show:** API mode toggle (Mock vs Real)
+2. **Demonstrate:** Switch between modes seamlessly
+3. **Point out:** Usage stats with token tracking
+4. **Explain:** "Mock mode for demos, real APIs for production - with graceful fallbacks"

 ### **Technical Architecture Highlight (30 seconds)**

 **SAY:**
-> "This demonstrates advanced AI engineering: function calling, tool integration, adaptive system prompts, and sophisticated fallback mechanisms - all wrapped in a Claude.ai-inspired interface."
+> "This demonstrates enterprise-grade AI engineering: Pinecone vector database, Google Custom Search API, hybrid API management, aggressive system prompts, and production-ready error handling - all in a Claude.ai-inspired interface."

 **DO:**
-1. **Show:** Clean, professional UI
+1. **Show:** Clean, professional UI with real-time thinking
-2. **Point out:** Chat history, persistent sidebar controls
+2. **Point out:** Document search results, web search citations
-3. **Mention:** "Built with Streamlit, OpenAI APIs, comprehensive documentation"
+3. **Mention:** "6 company documents indexed, verified search accuracy, production deployment ready"

 ---

 ## 🎯 Closing Impact Statement (30 seconds)

 **SAY:**
-> "In one week, I transformed a basic task generator into a production-ready research assistant that rivals professional AI tools.
-This showcases real-world AI engineering: handling model limitations, creating transparent user experiences, and building robust systems that work reliably."
+> "In one week, I evolved a basic task generator into an enterprise-grade research assistant with vector database integration, hybrid API management, and production-ready reliability.
+This demonstrates real-world AI engineering: from proof-of-concept to deployment-ready system with comprehensive documentation and professional architecture."

 **FINAL DEMO:**
-Ask audience for a question and demonstrate live, showing the full thinking process.
+Ask audience for a question that could use either document search OR web search, and demonstrate live with full thinking transparency.

 ---

 ## 🛟 Backup Questions (If Needed)

-1. **"Tell me about Tesla's current vehicle lineup"**
+### Document Search Questions:
+1. **"What is the vacation policy for new employees?"**
-2. **"What are the main differences between SUVs and crossovers?"**
+2. **"What are the company's remote work guidelines?"**
+3. **"Tell me about employee benefits and policies"**

+### Web Search Questions:
+1. **"What are the latest Tesla Model 3 updates for 2025?"**
+2. **"Current Ferrari models available for purchase"**
-3. **"Explain the benefits of electric vehicles"**
+3. **"Differences between hybrid and electric vehicles"**

-4. **"What should I know about hybrid cars?"**
+### Memory/Context Questions:
+4. **"What documents have we searched so far?"**
+5. **"Summarize our conversation about [previous topic]"**

 ---

 ## 📋 Key Points to Emphasize

-### **Technical Sophistication**
+### **Enterprise Architecture**
+- Pinecone vector database integration (6 documents indexed)
+- Google Custom Search API with hybrid fallback system
-- Multi-model architecture with intelligent fallback
+- Multi-model architecture (GPT-4o default, GPT-5 experimental)
+- Aggressive system prompts forcing tool usage
-- Real-time chain of thought display
+- Real-time chain of thought transparency

-- Function calling and tool integration
+### **Production Features**
+- Hybrid API system (Mock/Real toggle for demos)
+- Document search with confidence scoring
+- Web search with source citations
-- Comprehensive error handling
+- Comprehensive error handling and fallbacks
+- Professional documentation suite with versioning

 ### **User Experience Excellence**
-- Transparent AI reasoning process
-- Professional Claude.ai-inspired interface
+- Claude.ai-inspired conversational interface
-- Conversational memory and context
-- Always-visible loading feedback
+- Always-visible loading indicators

-### **Production Readiness**
-- Robust error recovery systems
-- Plain English error explanations
-- Complete documentation suite
-- Git history with professional commits
+- Real-time thinking process display
+- Seamless conversation memory
+- Professional project organization

 ### **Bootcamp Achievement**
-- Week 1 → Week 2 evolution
+- Week 1 task generator → Week 2 enterprise research assistant
-- Advanced AI agent concepts
+- Advanced vector search and API integration
-- Real-world engineering practices
-- Professional-grade implementation
+- Production deployment readiness
+- Comprehensive testing and documentation

 ---